JordanSpencerWu/old-website/_posts/book/2016/2016-08-22-clean-code.markdown

 #### Formatting

 Code formatting is imporatant along with readability of you code!
 Remember readability comes before functionality, the functionality of the code will always change.
-Readability helps with modifying to the functionality, your style and discipline survives.
+Readability helps with modifying the functionality, your style and discipline survives.

 The newspaper metaphor, think of a well-written newspaper article.
 The top is where to have your high-level abstraction, as you go down there's more details.
 The end is where you will find the lowest level functions.